 With her new job, Esperanza decided she would stay in Oaxaca for a while and got herself a little apartment.
 Down the street from the apartment was a dance club that doubled as a dance studio in the early hours of the evening.
 Along with learning how to make chocolate, Esperanza decided she would learn to dance as well.
 The dance teacher was a cocky Spaniard named Antonio Cruz, Esperanza’s third lover.

 For the next two years, Esperanza studied chocolate and dance.
 Eventually, Don Miguel started paying her a little something.
 The amount didn’t really matter.
 Working with Don Miguel was a pleasure.
-The man was a patient teacher and was kind overall.
+The man was a kind and patient teacher.
 Esperanza would have paid for the experience.
-She had plenty of money from her years in Puerto Escondido.

 Antonio Cruz, however, seemed to be the complete opposite of Don Miguel.
 He was neither patient nor kind.
 He would ridicule students who couldn’t stay in step or remember a combination.
 And at every opportunity he found, he would brag about the country he’d left as a teenager more than fifteen years before.
 Whenever the words, “In my country” came out, everyone around prepared themselves for a line of bullshit.